StephanFWard/AIProject/README.md

   Model Deployment
   For deploying the trained model, we recommend using TensorFlow Serving.
 Follow the steps in the deployment guide for detailed instructions.

-  *Image training library not included in repo.
+  Note: Image training library not included in repo.